 Are you traveling soon?
 Or maybe you know someone who’s heading off on a vacation, cruise, road trip, service trip or even study abroad?
 Don’t forget your travel journal!

 I keep a journal every time I travel.
-I love keeping track of little notes and details about my trip, as well as my thoughts, impressions, and feelings about where I’m traveling, and what I’m doing, experiencing, and eating.
-It’s those little details that spark so many memories when I read through my journal years later!
+I’ve done so since I was a teenager.
+I love keeping track of little notes, lists, and details about my trip, as well as my thoughts, impressions, and feelings about where I’m traveling, and what I’m doing, seeing, hearing, smelling, experiencing, and eating (of course).
+It’s those little details that spark so many memories when I read through my journal years (even decades) later!

 How to Create a Travel Journal Kit

-I’ve recently launched a guided travel journal – you can see it here on Amazon – and so I thought I’d share how I create a travel journal kit for each trip I take.
+I bring a “journaling kit” for each trip I take, so thought I’d share how I create one.
 It’s so easy to do for yourself or others (what a great farewell gift for traveling friends)!
+There are 4 things I always include in my travel journaling kit:

 #1: Choose the Best Travel Journal for Your Trip